 First: Google and Shopify are not natural collaborators.
 Google is the demand side — search, Gemini, the surfaces where users start shopping.
 Shopify is the supply side — the platform that powers over four million merchants.
 When these two agree on a shared standard, they're not just publishing a spec.
 They're committing to route agent-driven commerce through a shared vocabulary.
 That's a structural decision about how agentic commerce will work, made by two companies that collectively touch both sides of nearly every online transaction.

 For Shopify merchants, UCP integration is managed directly from Shopify Admin.
-Zero configuration.
+Minimal configuration.
 That's the Shopify playbook — abstract away the complexity so a merchant selling artisanal soap doesn't need to understand protocol negotiation.
 But the effect is that millions of merchants become UCP-compatible overnight, which creates the kind of network effect that turns a protocol into a standard.

 For Google, UCP means their AI surfaces — Search AI Mode, Gemini — can interact with any UCP-enabled merchant without per-merchant integration work.
 An agent can discover a merchant's capabilities, negotiate what's possible, and complete a purchase within the conversation.
 The merchant doesn't need a relationship with Google beyond having a Shopify store.